lamek/kbe/content/page/ns.md

 test              Active    3s
 ```

-Alternatively, we can could have created the namespace using the `kubectl create namespace test` command.
+We can also create the namespace using the `kubectl create namespace test` command.

-To launch a [pod](https://github.com/openshift-evangelists/kbe/blob/master/specs/ns/pod.yaml) in
+Let's launch a [pod](https://github.com/openshift-evangelists/kbe/blob/master/specs/ns/pod.yaml) in
-the newly created namespace `test`, do:
+the newly created namespace `test`:

 ```bash
 $ kubectl apply --namespace=test -f https://raw.githubusercontent.com/openshift-evangelists/kbe/master/specs/ns/pod.yaml
 ```

-Note that using above method the namespace becomes a runtime property, that is,
-you can deploy the same pod or service, etc. into multiple
-namespaces (for example: `dev` and `prod`).
-Hard-coding the
+When using the method above, the namespace becomes a runtime property.
+You can use this method to deploy the same pod, service, etc., into multiple namespaces.
+For example, you could deploy into `dev` and `prod` at the same time.

-namespace directly in the `metadata` section like shown in the following is possible but causes less flexibility when deploying your apps:
+The example below hard-codes the namespace in the metadata section.
+This gives you less flexibility when deploying apps.

 ```
 apiVersion: v1